Alive and Dead

 parallel universe, and perhaps remained alive only in this one.

-- We are trying to reconcile the essence of the micro-world (for example,
+- We are trying to reconcile the essence of the micro-world (in which

-essence of the macro-world (that i can be only in one place at any given time).
+essence of the macro-world (in which i can be in only one place at any given time).

 I wonder if there is nothing to reconcile at all, if the micro-world "is" the